-The waterproof phone case also proved really useful during a trip to Sting Ray City at Grand Cayman.
+The waterproof phone pouch also proved really useful during a trip to Sting Ray City at Grand Cayman.
 Anytime you’re going to be around water, one of these is practically a necessity.

 Buyer beware: They sell cases at the Dollar Tree and similar outlets, but do you really want to put the fate of your expensive phone in the hands of a cheap case?

 6. Lip Balm